ml6team/fondant/docs/runners/sagemaker.md

 The Fondant SageMaker runner will compile your pipeline to a SageMaker pipeline spec and submit it to SageMaker.

+!!! note "IMPORTANT"

+    Using the SafeMaker runner will create a [through cache rule](https://docs.aws.amazon.com/AmazonECR/latest/userguide/pull-through-cache.html) on the private ECR registry of your account.
+This is required to make sure that SageMaker can access the public [reusable images](../components/hub.md) used by Fondant components.

 ### Installing the SageMaker runner

 Make sure to install Fondant with the SageMaker runner extra.